-When Cecile was 10 months old, she got a severe streptococ infection and luckily survived this.
+When Cecile was 10 months old, she got a severe streptococ infection and luckily survived it.
 However, the infection slightly affected her vision and gross motorskills: these functional difficulties have always played a role in her personal life and professional work.
-In the medieval town Leiden Cecile grew up as a happy inquisitive child and finished Grammar School, then started Biology at the University of Amsterdam but changed her mind when she suddenly got hospitalized.
+In the medieval town of Leiden Cecile grew up as a happy inquisitive child and finished Grammar School, then started Biology at the University of Amsterdam but changed her mind when she suddenly got hospitalized.
 From this moment on she knew her life would be devoted to help other people.
 Four years later she graduated as a physiotherapist in Amsterdam.

 Soon after childbirth, Cecile treated other pregnant and postpartum women with PGP using her own formula of exercises and therapy.
-She became inundated with requests for treatments from hundreds of women, both from home and abroad.
-Cecile then worked on research to determine effectiveness of her approach, and to discover how and why this approach worked.
+She became inundated with requests for treatment from hundreds of women, both from home and abroad.
+Cecile then worked on research to determine the effectiveness of her approach, and to discover how and why this approach worked.
 International publications, lectures, and many courses followed.
-Cecile completed her Clinical Epidemiology Masters Degree from the University of Amsterdam in February 2017.
-In 2018 Cecile started teaching dry needling and manual techniques as a complementary treatment for PGP.
-She will continue her career as an advisor in scientific research into treatments and prevention programmes for pelvic pain.
+The book “Relieving Pelvic Pain During and After Pregnancy: How Women Can Heal Chronic Pelvic Instability” was published shortly after in Dutch and English.

-Drive.
-Being a patient who was in need of medical and physical therapy herself on many occasions and having been involved for decades in informal care for close relatives have both impacted on Cecile’s life and way of thinking about healthcare and caregivers.
-Her main drive to do research, help patients and teach to therapists comes from a deep wish to improve empathy and understanding other people, whether they are patients, co-workers, clinicians, therapists or whatever profession or lifestyle they have.
+Being a patient who was in need of medical and physical therapy herself on many occasions, and having been involved for decades in informal care for close relatives, have both impacted on Cecile’s life and way of thinking about healthcare and caregivers.
+Her main drive to do research, help patients and teach therapists comes from a deep wish to improve empathy and understanding other people, whether they are patients, co-workers, clinicians, therapists or whatever profession or lifestyle they have.